 Norfolk International Airport (ORF) is undertaking the largest modernization endeavor since the opening of the existing departures terminal in 1974.
 This includes phased projects that will enhance the passenger experience and increase operational efficiencies for the airlines, tenants and Norfolk Airport Authority.

-As the major airport serving coastal Virginia and northeast North Carolina, Norfolk Airport ranks in the top 13% of U.S. airports with more than 4.5 million passengers and more than 75,000 flight operations in 2023.
+As the major airport serving coastal Virginia and northeast North Carolina, Norfolk Airport ranks in the top 13% of U.S. airports with nearly 5 million passengers and more than 75,000 flight operations in 2024.
 Skytrax has awarded Norfolk Airport a 4-Star Regional Airport rating.
 Among 572 airports rated in the 2023 survey, Norfolk Airport was one of just seven 4-Star airports in the United States.
 Skytrax annual ratings are known as a global benchmark of airport standards.

 Concourse A will add three new gates and hold rooms, as well as new restrooms and a pet relief area.
 This added capacity will replace current ground loading facilities and provide gate-connected overnight aircraft parking.
 The project is underway with an estimated completion in early 2026.